MarcinKosinski/MarcinKosinski.github.io/_posts/2016-04-20-Disqus-Shinydashboards.md

 Now you can improve your shinydashboard with disqus panel as we have done to provide easier feedback collecting at our shinydashboard in [MI2](https://github.com/mi2-warsaw/) group where we present available rooms to rent in the desired localization with user constraints as price, room size and time to work.
 <a href="http://mi2.mini.pw.edu.pl:8080/CzasDojazdu/App/"><img src="/images/fulls/disqus_shiny.png" class="fit image"></a>

-If you think I can improve my blog or this post please use Disqus panel below :)!
+If you think I can improve my blog or this post please use Disqus at the end of this page :)!